christopherkade/example-landing-page/README.md

 A classic landing page used to improve on my front-end skills.

-## Development server
+## View it

+1) Run `npm install` in order to install all the necessary packages.

-Run `ng serve` and navigate to http://localhost:4200/.
+2) Run `ng serve` and navigate to http://localhost:4200/.

+Voilà !